Generic Name: Terbinafine hydrochloride

 Terbinafine tablets are contraindicated in individuals with a history of allergic reaction to oral Terbinafine because of the risk of anaphylaxis [see Adverse Reactions (6.2)]

 Terbinafine tablets are contraindicated for patients with chronic or active liver disease.
 Before prescribing Terbinafine tablets, perform liver function tests because hepatotoxicity may occur in patients with and without preexisting liver disease.
 Cases of liver failure, some leading to liver transplant or death, have occurred with the use of Terbinafine tablets in individuals with and without preexisting liver disease.

 Taste disturbance, including taste loss, has been reported with the use of Terbinafine tablets.
-It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms.
+It can be severe enough to result in decreased food intake, weight loss, anxiety, and depressive symptoms.
 Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
 If symptoms of a taste disturbance occur, Terbinafine tablets should be discontinued.

 Smell disturbance, including loss of smell, has been reported with the use of Terbinafine tablets.
 Smell disturbance may resolve after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
 If symptoms of a smell disturbance occur, Terbinafine tablets should be discontinued.